chauhanaditya94/QUANTUM-EDUCATION-POLICY/README.md

 # QUANTUM-EDUCATION-POLICY
-THE QUANTUM EDUCATION POLICY is Designed to redefine the Education in the Future of QUANTUM
+THE QUANTUM EDUCATION POLICY is Designed to redefine the Education in the Future of QUANTUM By The Man of Future